dask/dask-blog/_posts/2019-09-03-df-groupby.md

 ### Apply Redux

-Our final step is to apply the `groupby(['a', 'b']).c.sum()` operation again on the concatenated `sr_concat` Series.
-However, we no longer have columns `a` and `b`.
-How should we proceed?
+Our final step is to apply the same `groupby(['a', 'b']).c.sum()` operation again on the concatenated `sr_concat` Series.
+However we no longer have columns `a` and `b`, so how should we proceed?

-Zooming out a bit, we are after adding the values in the column which have the same index.
+Zooming out a bit, our goal is to add the values in the column which have the same index.
 For example, there are two rows with the index `(1, 1)` with corresponding values: 2, 5.
 So how can we groupby the indices with the same value?
 A MutliIndex uses [levels](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.MultiIndex.html#pandas.MultiIndex) to define what the value is at a give index.
-Dask [determines the level](https://github.com/dask/dask/blob/973c6e1b2e38c2d9d6e8c75fb9b4ab7a0d07e6a7/dask/dataframe/groupby.py#L69-L75) and uses [these levels](https://github.com/dask/dask/blob/973c6e1b2e38c2d9d6e8c75fb9b4ab7a0d07e6a7/dask/dataframe/groupby.py#L1065) in the final apply step of our calculation.
+Dask [determines](https://github.com/dask/dask/blob/973c6e1b2e38c2d9d6e8c75fb9b4ab7a0d07e6a7/dask/dataframe/groupby.py#L69-L75) and [uses these levels](https://github.com/dask/dask/blob/973c6e1b2e38c2d9d6e8c75fb9b4ab7a0d07e6a7/dask/dataframe/groupby.py#L1065) in the final apply step of the apply-concat-apply calculation.
 In our case, the level is `[0, 1]`, that is, we want both the index at the 0th level and the 1st level and if we group by both, `0, 1`, we will have effectively grouped the same indices together:

 ```python
 >>> total = sr_concat.groupby(level=[0, 1]).sum()